PixelShake92/Super-Meat-Boy-AP/README.md

 ## Features

-- **Full chapter randomizer** — World access is gated by Chapter Keys received from the multiworld
+- **Full chapter randomiser** — World access is gated by Chapter Keys received from the multiworld
 - **Boss key system** — Collect boss keys to unlock boss fights, with configurable requirements
 - **Dark world integration** — A+ Rank items unlock dark world counterparts of each level
 - **Bandage checks** — Bandage collectibles become location checks sent to the multiworld